Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 Relevance AI

-Relevance is an AI workforce platform built specifically for sales and GTM teams.
-It lets you create AI agents that handle tasks like lead qualification, outbound prospecting, account research, and customer support — either through a chat-based copilot interface or as fully autonomous "workforces" triggered by pipeline events.
-The platform offers a no-code agent builder with pre-built templates (BDR Agent, Research Agent, Inbound Qualification Agent, etc.) and connects to 2,000+ integrations including HubSpot, Salesforce, Slack, and Gmail.
-Relevance.ai is used by companies like Canva, Autodesk, and KPMG, and includes enterprise features like SOC 2 Type II compliance, SSO, RBAC, and data residency controls.
+Relevance AI is an AI workforce platform built for sales and GTM teams.
+Its flagship AI teammate, SuperGTM, handles tasks like lead qualification, outbound prospecting, account research, and customer support — either as a copilot that assists reps or as fully autonomous workforces triggered by pipeline events.
+The platform includes Invent, a no-code builder that lets you create AI agents by describing tasks in plain English, plus pre-built templates (BDR Agent, Research Agent, Inbound Qualification Agent, etc.) and 2,000+ integrations including HubSpot, Salesforce, Slack, and Gmail.
+Relevance AI follows a progressive autonomy model — from assisted to fully self-driving — and is used by companies like Canva, Autodesk, and KPMG.
+Enterprise features include SOC 2 Type II compliance, SSO, RBAC, and data residency controls.

-Purpose-built for GTM teams with pre-built agent templates for BDR, research, inbound qualification, and customer support workflows.
+Purpose-built for GTM teams: Pre-built agent templates for BDR, research, inbound qualification, and customer support workflows.

-Multi-agent workforces that handle entire processes like inbound, outbound, and onboarding end-to-end.
+Multi-agent workforces: Handle entire processes like inbound, outbound, and onboarding end-to-end with autonomous agent teams.

-2,000+ integrations including HubSpot, Salesforce, Slack, Gmail, and many more out of the box.
+2,000+ integrations: Connects to HubSpot, Salesforce, Slack, Gmail, and many more out of the box.

-Enterprise-grade security with SOC 2 Type II, GDPR, SSO, RBAC, data residency, and version control.
+Enterprise-grade security: SOC 2 Type II, GDPR, SSO, RBAC, data residency, and version control included.

 Free: $0/month – 200 actions/month, 1 user, 1 workforce, unlimited agents & tools

-Enterprise: Custom pricing – unlimited users & projects, dedicated account manager, custom implementation
+Enterprise: Custom pricing – unlimited users & projects, agent evaluations, dedicated account manager, custom implementation

 7.